4hgann/Past_work/README.md

 I have included below a summary of the various languages that I have used and an overview of the projects these langauges have been used to complete

+**Personal Projects**
+I have made a text editor using Tkinter in Python.
+This includes the ability to save and open files.
+It is a fairly barebones text editor.

+I used HTML, CSS and JS to produce a countdown timer to my birthday (9th March).

 **C**

 I have used C to perform multiprocessing tasks.
 The featured files use a merge sort and insertion sort hybrid.
 I have applied various methods of multiprocessing to speed up this sorting process.
 I have used 8 threads, where each thread has been assigned a part of the datablock to sort.